-Plus - New Handbook for Agroforestry Planning and Design
+Plus - Handbook for Agroforestry Planning and Design

-Printed in August 2013 to coincide with the inaugural Agroforestry Academy, this newest version of the Agroforestry Training Manual is designed for natural resources professionals and landowners and includes worksheets and exercises for use as an educational tool.
+Printed in July 2015 to coincide with the 3rd Annual Agroforestry Academy, this updated version of the Agroforestry Training Manual is designed for natural resources professionals and landowners and includes worksheets and exercises for use as an educational tool.
 The manual features descriptions of establishing and managing the five agroforestry practices, plus success stories of Midwestern landowners utilizing agroforestry on agricultural and forested lands.
 Additional Chapters include: planning for agroforestry; wildlife habitat and agroforestry; marketing principles and economic considerations.
 Appendix sections include tree, shrub, grass and forage information for agroforestry plantings and timber sales suggestions.
-The Additional Resources section at the end of each Chapter has been updated and expanded.
+For 2015, the Additional Resources section at the end of each Chapter has been updated and expanded.

 Each Chapter and Appendix Section is available for downloading:

 Introduction and Table of Contents: (PDF 965 KB)

 This Chapter tells how to use the Training Manual and about the Center's goals and mission.
 The Table of Contents is also included.

 Learn about the key criteria for agroforestry practices and the definition of riparian forest buffers, windbreaks, alley cropping, silvopasture and forest farming.

 Chapter 2: Planning for Agroforestry (PDF 468 KB)

 The importance of developing an agroforestry work plan, and 23 detailed steps for establishing this plan, are outlined in this Chapter.

 Learn how alley cropping can diversify farm income, enhance wildlife and improve aesthetics, among other benefits.
 Tree and shrub arrangement, selection and maintenance are included, along with examples of alley cropping practices and economic incentives.